unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER | UWSGI_OPT_CHEAPER

-don't spawn new workers if total resident memory usage of all workers is higher than this limit
+``help``: don't spawn new workers if total resident memory usage of all workers is higher than this limit

 cheaper-rss-limit-hard
 **********************